-Sigmens defines Free cash flow as Net cash provided by (used in) operating activities less Additions to intangible assets and property, plant and equipment.
-The IFRS financial measure most directly comparable to Free cash flow is Net cash provided by (used in) operating activities.
+Siemens defines FCF as Net cash provided by (used in) operating activities less Additions to intangible assets and property, plant and equipment.
+The IFRS financial measure most directly comparable to FCF is Net cash provided by (used in) operating activities.

 Siemens believes that the presentation of FCF provides useful information to investors because it is a measure of cash generated by our operations after deducting cash outflows for Additions to intangible assets and property, plant and equipment.
 Therefore, the measure gives an indication of the long-term cash generating ability of our business.
-In addition, because Free cash flow is not impacted by portfolio activities, it is less volatile than the total of Net cash provided by (used in) operating activities and Net cash provided by (used in) investing activities.
-For this reason, Free cash flow is reported on a regular basis to Siemens' management, who uses it to assess and manage cash generation among the various reportable segments of Siemens and for the worldwide Siemens group.
-Achievement of predetermined targets relating to Free cash flow generation is one of the factors Siemens takes into account in determining the amount of performance-based compensation received by its management, both at the level of the worldwide Siemens group and at the level of individual reportable segments.

-CCR, is defined as Free cash flow divided by Net income.
-Siemens believes that the presentation of the CCR provides useful information to investors because it is an operational performance measure that shows how much of its income Siemens converts into Free cash flow.
+In addition, because FCF is not impacted by portfolio activities, it is less volatile than the total of Net cash provided by (used in) operating activities and Net cash provided by (used in) investing activities.
+For this reason, FCF is reported on a regular basis to Siemens' management, who uses it to assess and manage cash generation among the various reportable segments of Siemens and for the worldwide Siemens group.
+Achievement of predetermined targets relating to FCF generation is one of the factors Siemens takes into account in determining the amount of performance-based compensation received by its management, both at the level of the worldwide Siemens group and at the level of individual reportable segments.
+CCR, is defined as FCF divided by Net income.
+Siemens believes that the presentation of the CCR provides useful information to investors because it is an operational performance measure that shows how much of its income Siemens converts into FCF.
 CCR is reported on a regular basis to Siemens' management.